 Places to Go & Things to Do

-You can continue to use our Places to Go and Things to Do sections on the website for ideas of activities over the summer.
+You can continue to use our Places to Go and Things to Do sections on the website for ideas of activities during the year.
 Please note however that these records have not been updated during COVID and therefore there will be some venues or activities that are closed or are restricted at this time.
 Please ensure you check their website or contact the provider by phone/email before you set off.

 The main symptoms of coronavirus are: